leswright1977/PySpectrometer2/README.md

 # PySpectrometer2

+The Second Incarnation of the Spectrometer project!

+This is a more advanced, but more flexible version of the original program.
+It changes the spectrometer from 'toy' to serious instrument, which can easily compete with commercial units consting thousands of dollars!

 This program, hardware design, and associated information is Open Source (see Licence), but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB
-The Second Incarnation of the Spectrometer project!

 This project is a follow on from: https://github.com/leswright1977/PySpectrometer

-This is a more advanced, but more flexible version of the original program.
-It changes the spectrometer from 'toy' to serious instrument!
+This readme is accompanied by youtube videos, whowing how to build and use the spectrometer!
+Visit my Youtube Channel at: https://www.youtube.com/leslaboratory

+## Rationale for the new build

 Recent changes in the OS (Bullseye) broke the old vesion e.g broken video, broken dependencies and so on.
 PySpectrometer v3.0 was hacked and fixed as of 3.1), however I have been thinking about a rewrite of this software for a while, so here it is!

 Tk has been dropped as the GUI to allow easier maintainability, extendability and flexibility.
 The new interface is coded entriely in OpenCV, and whilst things like trackbars and buttons are now dropped in favour of keybindings, this frees up screen real estate, and allows the support of resizing without fuss, and fullscreen mode is now supported!

-In Fullscreen mode on Raspberry Pi systems, the interface is designed to fit 800*480 screens, which seem to be a common resolution for RPi LCD's, paving the way for the creation of a stand alone benchtop instrument.
+In Fullscreen mode on Raspberry Pi systems, the interface is designed to fit 800 x 480 screens, which seem to be a common resolution for RPi LCD's, paving the way for the creation of a stand alone benchtop instrument.

 ![Screenshot](media/calibrated.png)

-Whats new:
+### Whats new:

 - Higher reolution (800px wide graph).